spring-attic/spring-roo-wrapping/readme.txt

  * Internet access so that Maven can download required dependencies
  * Upload privileges to the above location
  * GPG setup (see main Spring Roo readme.txt for instructions)

+ If you want to host an OSGi-compliant jar that does not need wrapping at http://spring-roo-repository.springsource.org/release, be sure to create an asc file of the jar and pom.xml using gpg --ab <filename> and upload the asc files as well.

 ======================================================================
 GIT POLICIES